// case study

 Challenge

-The National Institute for Educational Measurements needed to assess more than 3500 primary and secondary schools and determine the number of computers and their configurations in order to evaluate their usability for the e-Test project.
-For each computer it was necessary to obtain its HW configuration, type and model of the CPU, its performance, GPU model, RAM size, number and capacity of HDDs, Internet connection bandwidth (download, upload, ping time) and state of SW, like version and architecture of the operating system, Microsoft Office package, DirectX version and more than 40 parameters.
-All collected information should then had been analyzed, so it could be evaluated which schools should be provided with new computers suitable for use in the e-Test project.
+The National Institute for Educational Measurements needed to survey more than 3,500 primary and secondary schools — counting their computers and recording each machine’s configuration — to assess how usable they would be for the planned e-Test project.
+For every computer, we had to capture its hardware configuration: CPU type and model, its real-world performance, GPU model, RAM size, the number and capacity of hard drives and how much of that capacity was in use, and the actual internet connection speed (download, upload, ping time).
+We also had to record the state of the software — operating system version and architecture, Microsoft Office version, DirectX version and more than 40 parameters in total.
+All of this data then had to be analyzed so the institute could determine exactly which schools needed new computers suitable for the e-Test project.

 Analysis

-Since it was necessary to determine the state of HW and SW configuration of a huge number of various PCs, it was clear to us that we had to come up with an automated solution that would require only minimal effort from school IT staff.
-We knew that school computers ran Microsoft Windows OS in various versions, ranging from Windows 98 to the then latest version - Windows 8, and that is why the solution had to be very flexible.
+Because we had to determine the hardware and software configuration of an enormous number of very different PCs, it was clear that we needed an automated solution — one that asked as little as possible of the schools’ IT staff.
+We knew the school computers ran Microsoft Windows in versions ranging from Windows 98 to what was then the latest release, Windows 8, and that diversity meant the solution had to be highly flexible.

 Solution

-Our solution consisted of two parts: a Windows application that automatically collected HW and SW configuration of computers and backend server where the results were automatically uploaded.
-The backend system had a REST API for communication with fat clients and a web application to work with collected results.
+The solution we designed and built consisted of two parts: a Windows thick client that automatically gathered each computer’s hardware and software configuration, and a backend to which the measurement results were uploaded automatically.
+The backend exposed a REST API for communication with the thick clients and a web application for working with the uploaded results.

 Benefits for the client